alphagov/govuk-design-system/src/components/service-navigation/index.md

 For guidance on how to plan your header and navigation, see the [Help users navigate a service pattern](/patterns/navigate-a-service/).

-### Change the blue colour bar under the GOV.UK header to full width

-To use the GOV.UK header and Service navigation and make them fit together visually, you’ll need to change the bottom blue border of the GOV.UK header to full width.

-Apply a class `govuk-header--full-width-border` to the GOV.UK header.

-{{ example({ group: "components", item: "service-navigation", example: "with-govuk-header", html: true, nunjucks: true, open: false }) }}

-{% call callout({ tagText: "Brand", colour: "green" }) %}

-<p class="govuk-body">You do not need to change the bottom border of the updated GOV.UK header component with the refreshed GOV.UK branding.</p>

-{% endcall %}

 ### Showing your service name only

 Use the Service navigation component to show your service name.